turingschool/career-development-curriculum/module_two/professional_storytelling_ii.md

 **Whole Group Debrief:**

-Sharing from 1-2 people:
+**Note to Facilitator #2:** Still on slide #7 -- cold call on 2 different people to share:

 * What key details do you remember from your partner's story?
 * How did your partner tell the story?
 * What made the story interesting?

-This brings us to the elements that make up a good story -- what are they?
+**Facilitator #1:** Still on slide #7, say: "This brings us to the elements that make up a good story -- what are they?"
+Call on 2-3 students to give some ideas of storytelling elements.
 Possible answers: consistent theme, protagonist who faces and overcomes challenges, a journey of some kind, sequential plot that shows a beginning, middle, and end.

-When it comes to character, what does it mean to be the hero of the story?
+* When it comes to character, what does it mean to be the hero of the story?
 What are the typical characteristics of a hero?

+**Facilitator #1:** Using Slides #9-11, go through the following:

 **More Lessons from Pixar (and Joseph Campbell):**
 Most stories follow the 3-Act Arc: